 And, then there is the graffiti bridge or train trestle in Pensacola, Florida.
 After years of trying to prevent graffiti artist from “decorating” the bridge, the City just gave up and said “ok” by turning a blind eye.
 The bridge on 17th Street is now becoming an important visual to the culture and aviance of the area.
 Driving under the bridge on different days, the painting/graffiti seen one day will probably not be there the next day.

 Of course any surface can be used as a canvas for public art.
 A utility box in Roswell, NM provided a four-sided canvas for the art shown there.

 Or an old fashion parking meter such as those found in Pensacola provided another unique surface to highlight some of the area’s history.

 This site is mainly dedicated to the street/public muralist work found in the U.S., but also to those I may find during travel overseas.
 There will probably be photos of murals posted from trips long ago before I decided to catalogue where they were found.
 Some of these images may come from earlier travels along Route 66 or along Route US 89.
 I have a tendency to stop, pull over and photograph from my car.

 With the above being said, don’t be surprised to find other travel excursion, such as the Natchez Trace, on this site.
 I stop often to learn the history of the area and will also write about that trip.
 Please don’t hesitate to contact me if you have a question.
-I sincerely hope you enjoy these virtual excursions, listed under the “World of Street & Public Art” tab above as much as I enjoy writing about them.
+I sincerely hope you enjoy these virtual excursions, listed under the “World of Street & Public Art” tab (this link opens the blog pages.
+The down arrow at this link opens the individual city mural pages) above as much as I enjoy writing about them.